Kitten

 Cons:

-• Magnesium content (0.08%) may be a concern for urinary health in some kittens.
+• Magnesium levels: The magnesium content (0.08%) may be lower than optimal for some kittens’ urinary health needs.

 Ingredients